 Download Our Inpatient Guide

-All visitors need to get a daily visitor pass from the Information Desk in the main hospital lobby, or at the Visitors Desk in the Outpatient Care Center (OCC).
+All visitors must get a daily visitor pass from the Information Desk in the main hospital lobby, or at the Visitors Desk in the Outpatient Care Center (OCC).
 Visitors to any of our intensive care units will need to complete a short health screening questionnaire, in order to help protect the health of our patients.
-More information about visiting patients at Johns Hopkins All Children’s Hospital can be found on our Visitor information page.
+There may be times when children younger than 10 years old may be unable to visit to help protect our patients.

-Our child life specialists are part of your multidisciplinary critical care team.
-Child life specialists are trained in theories of child development, play, stress and coping, and family systems as they relate to medical treatment.
-Depending on the case, child life specialists may help children cope with or understand their illness, engage in play or other therapeutic activities, and help develop their role in treatment plans that are age appropriate.
+Our Child Life specialists are trained in child development, play, stress and coping, and serve as key members of your child’s multidisciplinary critical care team.
+Child Life specialists can help children cope with or understand their illness, engage in play or other therapeutic activities, and develop their role in their treatment plan in an age-appropriate way.

-Child life specialists also support families, helping them to cope with the challenges of parenting a critically ill child.
+Child Life specialists support families by helping them cope with the challenges that come when a child is critically ill.
 They may also work with siblings who may be struggling to understand and cope with a brother or sister’s illness.

-A Day Use program is also available that offers snacks, a relaxation area and laundry service from 10 a.m. to 4 p.m. for family members staying bedside.
-Look for information about the Ronald McDonald House on your unit’s information board or visitor station or call 727-767-7694 to request a room.
+A Day Use program is also available from 10 a.m. to 4 p.m.
+It offers snacks, a relaxation area and laundry service for family members staying with their child in the hospital.
+You can find more information about the Ronald McDonald House here, on your unit’s information board or visitor station, or by calling 727-767-7694 to request a room.

 Social, spiritual and emotional support play an important role in family-centered care.
-Social workers, pastoral care and Team Hope, our palliative care team, are available to help guide you through difficult passages in care.
+Social workers, pastoral care and our palliative care team, called Team Hope, are all available through Integrated Care Management to help guide you through difficult passages in care.

-You can speak to a dedicated Patient Relations representative at any point during your child’s inpatient stay to help you with a number of concerns — whether it is helping you voice your opinion, understand and navigate your child’s treatment or just providing listening and support.
+Dedicated Patient Relations representatives are available at any point during your child’s inpatient stay to help you with a number of concerns—whether it is helping you voice your opinion, understand and navigate your child’s treatment, listening to any general concerns and providing support.